Create a Turnitin assignment

 - Once you've unanonymised a student, you can't reanonymise them.

 - Recommendation: There's no University anonymous marking policy for assignments.
 Check with your Course Team / School to see if you have a local policy.
 It's really important to be consistent in this area as consistency impacts on student satisfaction.
 Then choose either Yes to anonymise submissions or No to continue seeing student names in the submissions inbox.
+Our guide to anonymous marking provides more information.

 b.
 Use GradeMark: Switches on marking and feedback features for this assignment.